XRPLF/xrpl-dev-portal/content/references/rippled-api/peer-crawler.md

 - **Path:** `/crawl`
 - **Security:** Most `rippled` servers use a self-signed certificate to respond to the request.
 By default, most tools (including web browsers) flag or block such responses for being untrusted.
 You must ignore the certificate checking (for example, if using cURL, add the `--insecure` flag) to display a response from those servers.

-**Tip:** Since this request uses the GET method, you can test this request using just the URL bar of your web browser.
+**Tip:** Since this request uses the GET method, you can test this request using the URL bar of your web browser.
 For example, <https://s1.ripple.com:51235/crawl> requests peer crawler information from one of Ripple's public servers.

 ## Response Format